hasura/graphql-engine/manual/install-hasura/general.rst

-Install Hasura on other Kubernetes Clusters
+Installing Hasura on any Kubernetes Cluster
 ===========================================

-Installing Hasura on any other Kubernetes clusters is as easy as writing the configuration required in a yaml file and using it to execute :ref:`hasura cluster install <hasura_cluster_install>`.
+Installing Hasura on any Kubernetes cluster is as easy as writing the configuration required in a yaml file and using it to execute :ref:`hasura cluster install <hasura_cluster_install>`.